Latest vaccination news

 - Visit one of the mobile vaccination clinics across LLR.
 Mobile vaccination clinics offer all eligible people the opportunity to get vaccinated without booking an appointment and to walk-in when suitable for them.
 To view a full list of upcoming clinics, visit: leicesterleicestershireandrutland.icb.nhs.uk/vaccinations/

-- Attend one of the open access vaccination clinics in the antenatal departments at either the Leicester Royal Infirmary or the Leicester General Hospital every weekday, 9:00am until 4:30pm, starting from Monday 16 September 2024.
+- Attend one of the open access vaccination clinics in the antenatal departments at either the Leicester Royal Infirmary or the Leicester General Hospital every weekday, 9:00am until 4:30pm.

 - Alternatively, you can access the vaccination from your GP practice.